-To switch the TEST RUN (COOL) mode, press [RESET] button for 10 sec.
-(The beeper will make a short beep.)
+To switch the TEST RUN (COOL) mode, press Temporary switch for 10 sec.
+(The unit will make a short Pi sound.)

 10-6-4.
-Auto restart setting
+Auto restart

 This product is designed so that, after a power failure, it can restart automatically in the same operating mode as before the power failure.